Zakk Wylde Sounds Off On Ozzy’s Farewell Tour, Black Label Society’s ‘Grimmest Hits’ & The World Of Wrestling

 [Laughing] That’s pretty much how all these ideas come about.
 That’s pretty much how I write the songs as well.
 That’s how we do things around here.
 The more idiotic and the more moronic it is, that’s what we do, and we just gravitate to that.

 CL: [Laughing] Awesome.
 I love it.
-You have a couple of deeps songs on that album that I personally cherish, ‘All That Once Shined,’ and the ballad you did, ‘The Only Words.’
+You have a couple of deep songs on that album that I personally cherish, ‘All That Once Shined,’ and the ballad you did, ‘The Only Words.’
 The lyrics sound very personal and dark, right up my alley.
 If I may ask, what was your inspiration for those?

 ZW: As far as writing, for me, it’s always the riffs and the music first.
 That’s where it all starts.
 That’s where it all starts because that will usually inspire a melody or something like that.
 Like with [Black] Sabbath and [Led] Zeppelin, Cream, and all the riff-oriented Kings, Deep Purple, it’s just the whole thing is the riff first.
 Once we get that as a foundation, then we can start building the rest of the house.